Diary of a Wimpy Kid: The Long Haul (film)

-Diary of a Wimpy Kid: The Long Haul is a 2017 American road comedy film written and directed by David Bowers and co-written by the books' author Jeff Kinney.
-It serves as a sequel to Diary of a Wimpy Kid: Dog Days, and the fourth installment in the Diary of a Wimpy Kid film series and the final live-action film in the franchise.
-It was based on the ninth book of the same name, with elements of the seventh, eighth, and tenth books in the series.
-It is also the only live-action installment in the series not to feature the cast members from the first three films as they outgrew their roles.
-It instead features a completely different cast (which includes Jason Drucker, Alicia Silverstone, Tom Everett Scott, Charlie Wright, and Owen Asztalos), and the plot follows the Heffleys as they go on a road trip to Meemaw's 90th birthday party, without realizing the various calamities that will occur along the way.
+Diary of a Wimpy Kid: The Long Haul is a 2017 American road comedy film written and directed by David Bowers.
+It is the fourth installment in the Diary of a Wimpy Kid film series, a standalone sequel to Diary of a Wimpy Kid: Dog Days, and the final live-action film in the franchise.
+It was based on the ninth book of the same name, with elements of the seventh, eighth, and tenth books in the series, and was cowritten by the books' author, Jeff Kinney.
+The plot follows the Heffleys as they go on a road trip to Meemaw's 90th birthday party, without realizing the various calamities that will occur along the way.

-After the release of Diary of a Wimpy Kid: Dog Days in 2012, the film was described as the last live-action one in the franchise, with the original cast and crew indicating that were no plans for a fourth film.
-By 2016, a live-action adaptation of the ninth book, The Long Haul, was in development, with the aforementioned new cast.
+Dog Days, released in 2012, was described as the last live-action film in the franchise, with the original cast and crew indicating that there were no plans for a fourth one or any more sequels.
+By 2016, a live-action adaptation of the ninth book, The Long Haul, was in development, with a brand new cast portraying the Heffley family.
+It was released by 20th Century Fox on May 19, 2017.
+It received negative reviews from critics and grossed $40.1 million against a $22 million budget, making it a box-office bomb.

-The Long Haul received negative reviews from critics and fans alike, and critics surveyed by Rotten Tomatoes called it "largely unfunny".
-The film was also a box office disappointment, only grossing $40 million worldwide against a $22 million budget.

-The film would later be the last one in the series to be produced by 20th Century Fox before the studio was acquired by Disney in 2019 and the last one before the series was rebooted into animated films, starting with the 2021 Diary of a Wimpy Kid movie on Disney+.
+The film's failure resulted in two planned live-action sequels with the film's cast to be cancelled, and the franchise was rebooted in 2021 with an animated film based on the first book.